Lido V3 Architecture

 -

-Each stVault is deployed (via the Vault Factory), and once funded and properly initialized, can be connected to Vault Hub.
+Each stVault is deployed via the Vault Factory and, once funded and properly initialized, can be connected to the Vault Hub.

 -